NGRP/node-red-contrib-viseo/README.md

 A documentation is available on [this GitHub Wiki](https://github.com/NGRP/node-red-contrib-viseo/wiki/Getting-started).

 ### Getting Help

-For further help, or general discussion, please use the [github issue tracker](https://github.com/NGRP/node-red-contrib-viseo/issues) and in order to be labeled with `question` tag please specify :
+For bug reports, feature requests, further help or general discussion, please use the [github issue tracker](https://github.com/NGRP/node-red-contrib-viseo/issues).
+In order to label your issue with the `question` tag, please specify:
-- Your message is a question / discussion
+- if your message is a question / discussion
-- The module or node name
+- the module or the node name

 ### Contributing

-Before raising a pull-request, please read our contributing guide.

 This project adheres to the Contributor Covenant 1.4.
+Before raising a pull-request, please read [this code of conduct](https://www.contributor-covenant.org/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to any of the project's core team.

 ---

 ## Copyright and license

-Icons are made by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)
+Icons are from [Freepik](http://www.freepik.com) or from [Flaticon](http://www.flaticon.com), licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).

-Copyright 2016-2017 [VISEO](http://www.viseo.com/) under the Apache 2.0 license.
+Copyright 2016-2019 [VISEO](http://www.viseo.com/) under the Apache 2.0 license.